Starting a pension at twenty

-However, the sooner you begin saving for the future, the better, as starting early gives compound interest - or the ability for income to generate more income and gains to grow on gains – more time to work.
+Retirement planning is still important in your 20s.
+The sooner you begin saving for the future, the better, as starting early gives compound growth - or the ability for income to generate more income and gains to grow on gains.

 If you’re employed, your employer may automatically enrol you into a company pension scheme into which both you and they contribute.
 If you work for yourself and don’t have access to a company scheme, consider paying into a personal pension.
 You can read about the various options available in our blog ‘Pensions for the self-employed.’

 Make sure you check where your pension savings are being invested.
 As you’re young, you might decide you’re comfortable taking more risk with your investments at this point, as you’ll have more time to make up any losses on the way.

 How to prepare for retirement in your thirties

 Once you reach your thirties, you may find you have a bit extra to put into your pension.
 For example, you might have paid off your student debts, or have moved up the career ladder so you’re earning a bit more.
 However, you might now have other financial commitments which you’ll need to consider – perhaps you’re starting a family, or you’re thinking of buying your first home.
 Even if you do have other costs to cover, it’s vital not to neglect retirement saving.
 Now’s also a good time to review how much risk you’re taking with your retirement savings.
 As in your twenties, as you’ve still got several decades to go before you retire, you may be happy adopting a riskier approach in the hope of potentially higher long-term rewards.